A202 road: Vauxhall

 As it leaves Kennington, the route enters the large Vauxhall gyratory, which encircles the Vauxhall Bus Station.
 As of April 2019, TfL has plans to reconfigure the gyratory and remove the bus station.
 The Vauxhall area is famous for its "gay village."
 The Royal Vauxhall Tavern is situated on the A202 route, at the point where Harleyford Road merges with the gyratory and the nearby Kennington Lane.

 The A202 leaves the gyratory in a northwesterly direction over Vauxhall Bridge, the point at which it also leaves Lambeth.
 At this point, the A202 forms part of the London Inner Ring Road.
 If heading north-west, traffic travels clockwise around the Ring Road.
 Travelling anti-clockwise, the Ring Road leaves the Vauxhall gyratory along the A3204 Kennington Lane towards Elephant and Castle in an eastbound direction.

 City of Westminster

 Pimlico

 After Vauxhall Bridge, the A202 continues northwest.
-The route, carried by Vauxhall Bridge Road.
+The first section is called Bessborough Gardens; thereafter it is Vauxhall Bridge Road.
 The A202's western terminus is at Victoria.
 The Ring Road continues clockwise (northbound) on A302 Grosvenor Place, which leads towards Hyde Park Corner.